-Urine drug screening (UDS) applies to all TTUHSC PLFSOM Medical students upon request of an affiliated institution or upon request of an institutional official.
+Urine drug screening (UDS) applies to all TTUHSC El Paso PLFSOM students upon request of an affiliated institution or upon request of a TTUHSC El Paso institutional official.
 Urine drug screening must be done at an institutionally designated testing facility within 30 days prior to the planned rotation, or immediately upon request of an institutional official.